310mc/https-310mc.github.io-tl/source/_posts/tropical/prologue.md

 Yeah, well, that very same rank has unfortunately been turned into a rotation-based system…
 {% endbubble %}

-{% bubble Chiaki %}
+{% bubble Chiaki norsmile %}
 No, that just means that it has that much significance.

 The commander position isn’t something to push on someone for no discernable reason.

-Of course, I do think everyone here has the capability to become one themselves.
+But of course, I do think everyone here has the capability to become one themselves.
 {% endbubble %}

 {% bubble Chiaki frown %}
-In hindsight… When the public was informed that Ryuseitai split into M and N[^8], I should have also declared that every one of us has the ability to become a leader…
+In hindsight… When the public was informed that Ryuseitai split into M and N[^8], I should have also declared that every one of us has the capability to become a leader…

 But I was so caught up by the hero tradition, that I never once considered it at the time.
 I need to learn to do better…
 {% endbubble %}